DOGE28/Zerto-Upgrade-Tutorial/README.md

 These must all be in the same subnet and be allowed to connect to each other.
 Now is the time to ensure there are no firewall rules preventing communication within the subnet you plan to use.
 Consult your IP management data to avoid any conflicts.
 We also used the `ping` command to ensure no IP conflicts.

-Keep the IPs you've found somewhere close by as they'll be used shortly.
+Keep the IPs, gateway, subnet mask, and DNS somewhere close by as they'll be used shortly.

 During the migration, the Linux ZVM will steal the Windows IP, then the Windows ZVM will be given the floater IP.
 The original Linux ZVM IP will no longer be used immediately after migration.

 ### Linux ZVM Setup

-The Linux ZVM appliance VM must be setup prior to using the migration tool.
-This includes the following:
+**The Linux ZVM appliance VM must be setup prior to using the migration tool.** This includes the following:

 * Deploying the VM
 * Setting up networking